acoderu/BallChase/ros2_ball_chase_ws/docs/StateManagement.md

 **Diagram Explanation**: This flowchart shows how time-based hysteresis works.
 When an exit condition is triggered (like the ball being temporarily lost), the system checks if it has been in the current state long enough (minimum hysteresis time).
 If not, it stays in the current state and ignores the trigger.
 Only if the minimum time requirement is met does it exit to the new state.

+> **For Beginners**: This is like setting a minimum time the robot must stay in each state.
+Even if conditions change briefly, the robot won't switch states until it's been in the current state for a certain amount of time.
+This prevents it from rapidly changing back and forth.

+> **For Experts**: This implements a temporal low-pass filter on state transitions, effectively rejecting high-frequency noise components in sensor data.
+The asymmetric design allows for quick entry into safety-critical states while requiring longer durations to exit recovery states.

 The minimum times vary by state:
 - **TRACKING**: 1.0s minimum before exit
 - **LOST_BALL**: 0.5s minimum before exit